-In my early days of travelling, Chile was one of my very first countries.
+In my early days of travelling, Chile was one of the very first countries I visited.
 In fact, I was based in Santiago for a little over two years which gave me more than enough time to fully explore the country.
 Over the last few years, or more recently over the last few months, there are some locations travellers cannot go without capturing images — and I can see why.
-A narrow-shaped country that stretches alongside the southern hemisphere; it’s diverse, thus giving you a little taste of everything.
+A narrow-shaped country that stretches alongside the southern hemisphere; it’s diverse, thus giving us a taste of everything.
 From the desert in the very north to the Patagonia region in the very south…

 Here are the top ten places to visit in Chile.